rgi-group/Cloud-DART/DART Progam SOP's/project-slam.md

 #### AWS Glue and Brex Substation Setup

-* Instructions on setting up AWS Glue for AWS and third-party logs, and Brex Substation for Postman logs.
+* Instructions on setting up AWS Glue for AWS and third-party logs, and Brex Substation for RGI logs.

 ***